-2. Raffles Hotel, May 2015.
+2. May 2015.
 Raffles takes immense pride in keeping the spirit of colonial Asia alive and well.
 You can see it in the authentic wooden furniture and fancy silverware, some of which dates right back to its opening heyday.
 And Raffles still employs a dedicated team of Sikh doormen, the first to greet guests on arrival.
 In addition to carrying luggage, helping with check in and showing guests to their rooms, these tireless Raffles ambassadors are also available for advice on what to see and do in the city.
 This photo is of Narajan Sing, who’s been at Raffles for over twenty-five years!

-4. Raffles Hotel, May 2015.
+4. May 2015.
 Many people come to Raffles just to seek out The Long Bar for a Singapore Sling.
 In fact, the cocktail was reportedly invented here by legendary Raffles bartender Ngiam Tong Boon.
 Just grab a chair, sit back and imagine the likes of Rudyard Kipling, Michael Jackson, Karl Lagerfeld and George Bush kicking back here over drinks and nibbles.
-The adjoining Billiards Room meanwhile has a colorful backstory, including the now infamous day where an escaped tiger ran through the grounds before seeking refuge under the billiards table.
+The adjoining Billiards Room meanwhile has a colorful backstory, including the infamous day when an escaped tiger ran through the grounds before seeking refuge under the billiards table.
 Having unwittingly backed itself into an inescapable corner, the beast had to be shot five times before it finally died.

 Like this?
 Then why not check out more My 5s from around Singapore.